Frequently Asked Questions

-Yes, it is an advanced level program and will require an appropriate amount of prior knowledge to build upon.
+Yes, it is an advanced-level programme and will require an appropriate amount of prior knowledge to build upon.

-The Diploma in Performance Nutrition has been designed to be undertaken online using Canvas which is our online learning management system (LMS) with downloadable lecture videos, electronic format reading materials and online interactions with fellow students and tutors.
+The diploma has been designed to be undertaken online using Canvas which is our online learning management system (LMS) with downloadable lecture videos, electronic format reading materials and online interactions with fellow students and tutors.

 Students (and graduates) are also encouraged to attend our live events in the UK, at a special discounted rate.
 These events are not mandatory to graduate from the program.

 How much time will the course take to complete?

 The diploma is an online part-time self-paced program.
 It has been designed to be flexible enough to accommodate students in full-time work or with other commitments.
 It has been designed to be flexible enough to accommodate students in full-time work or with other commitments.
 The program can be completed in 12-18 months.
 The average student will take 12 months to complete the program.

 Eligible graduates will also be able to apply for graduate registration with the UK Sport and Exercise Nutrition Register (see Pathways to SENr PDF download), as well as those that are eligible with the Association for Nutrition (AfN) for specialist registration as a sport and exercise nutritionist.

 Yes, the IOPN Diploma is internationally recognised and accredited by many leading professional bodies and academic institutions.